Wedding planning season is here as couples race to plan the perfect nuptials in time for a summer wedding date.

 Write down all the elements of a wedding you want -- flowers, DJ, wedding favors, etc. -- and then start prioritizing them.
 That way you get a feel for what's indispensable and what you can maybe do without.

 There are many things you can do along the way that will help you save big money.
 There's even a blog called 2000dollarwedding.com dedicated to the idea of DIY weddings.
-These ideas from my staff and from the pages of Real Simple magazine can also help you plan a big day that's not so big on the wallet:

 - When you call around to vendors, don't tell anybody you're getting quotes for a wedding.
 Call it a "party" because you'll likely get a lower quote.